 When I first moved to Los Angeles a few years ago, I started taking a writing class with a teacher who wanted us to start the class as centered and alert as possible.
-Before we began writing, she’d have one of her students lead us in Kundalini Yoga, one of the more spiritual styles of yoga.
+Before we began writing, she’d have one of her students lead us in Kundalini Yoga.
 I always enjoyed the experience, but there was one exercise that tested me like no other.
 It still does.
 I know because I just gave it another shot at the suggestion of Kia Miller, my latest Kripalu Perspectives podcast guest and a well-respected Kundalini Yoga instructor.
 It’s called Ego Eradicator.

 “When you practice Ego Eradicator,” Kia says, “you have the opportunity to bring your small self in line with your higher self.
 Your ego is invited to surrender.”

 On a more practical level, the exercise is also purported to oxygenate and purify the blood, increase blood circulation, activate the digestive system, clear out mucus, and enliven prana, the life force.

 “You’ll start to feel a subtle shift in your life if you do this regularly,” says Kia, who adds that the practice opens the heart and expands the aura.

 If you’re not pregnant or menstruating (contraindications include the second and third trimesters of pregnancy and the first three days of a menstrual period), then you might want to give it a try.
 Here’s how:

 Sit cross-legged on the floor with your spine upright.
 Stretch your arms above your head in a V-shape.
 Curl your fingers downward, bending them at the knuckles so that your fingertips touch the tops of your palms.
 Stretch your thumbs away from your palms so they’re pointing towards one another above your head.
 Relax your neck and shoulders.
 Close your eyes and roll them upwards, toward your third eye.
 Sounds easy enough, right?